AlanMalikov777/TokenSharing/README.md

 Program that gives tokens to the users

 # Team
-Asanuly Alikhan - 'login' and protected functions
+Asanuly Alikhan - 'login' and 'protected' functions

 Malikov Alan - Database and coonection it to the python